Last Updated: 5/10/21 | May 10th, 2021

 Book Your Accommodation

-You can book your hostel with Hostelworld.
-If you want to stay somewhere other than a hostel, use Booking.com, as it consistently returns the cheapest rates for guesthouses and cheap hotels.
-I use it all the time.
-It’s my favorite website!
+You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
+If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
+My favorite places to stay in Stockholm are: